 That said, it’s not always easy to find the good stuff for the Mac.
 It’s no secret game developers have long shied away from the Mac, and we’ve often had a long wait for ports, if developers even ever got around to us.
 That’s all changing with a new generation of game developers who value their Mac fans and are producing OS X releases earlier and more frequently.
 We’ve pulled together six retro-inspired games for the Mac, both old and new, that you may not have played yet and should really give a look. (more…)

 Our sponsor this week is Ondesoft Screen Capture, the screenshot tool that lets you take a screenshot any way you want, just the way you need.
 The latest version includes all the great screen capture features you’d expect, along with the brand-new scrolling capture and menu capture tools that make it even more powerful than ever.
 Now you can grab screenshots of everything, including menus and full-length documents and websites.

 Ondesoft Screen Capture lets you use a number of tools to capture anything on your screen.
 You can capture scrolling areas, individual items, shapes, and more, and then you can edit the screenshots with its built-in editor.
 You can organize all of your screenshots to keep up with everything you’ve captured, or export your shots in all the standard image formats you could expect.
 It’s the screenshot tool that can handle everything in one package.

 Go Get It!

-If you haven’t already checked out our the great apps that sponsored our site last month, be sure to check them out now!
+If you haven’t already checked out our the great apps and products that sponsored our site last month, be sure to check them out now!